-From selling poppies at local supermarkets and shops, to fitting poppies onto fire engines, Nottinghamshire Fire and Rescue Service (NFRS) has this year pledged support to the Poppy Appeal alongside the Royal British Legion (RBL).
+From selling poppies at local supermarkets and shops, to fitting poppies onto fire engines, Nottinghamshire Fire and Rescue Service (NFRS) this year pledged support to the Poppy Appeal alongside the Royal British Legion (RBL).

-Firefighters from Mansfield, Retford, Worksop, Newark, Edwinstowe, West Bridgford, Arnold and Highfields have all either assisted at RBL stalls in their local community or sold poppies outside their station, with Stockhill and London Road taking part in collections in Nottingham's Old Market Square and Bulwell Market Square.
+Firefighters from Mansfield, Retford, Worksop, Newark, Edwinstowe, West Bridgford, Arnold and Highfields all either assisted at RBL stalls in their local community or sold poppies outside their station, with Stockhill and London Road taking part in collections in Nottingham's Old Market Square and Bulwell Market Square.

 Members of the Service, including two Reservists who work for NFRS, also came together to officially launch the Poppy Appeal at Mansfield Fire Station on 2 November, alongside the local branch of the RBL.